Malthouse Drama Classes

 Students in the 10-12 class are asked to please bring a notebook or exercise book and something to write with to each class this term.

-Intermediate Drama is taught by Briar or Josiah
+Intermediate Drama is taught by Nelly or Josiah

 BOOK YOUR CHILD’S PLACE NOW